Creating your first Auto Scaling group

 Total available time: 1h:0m

-This lab introduces the basics of Auto Scaling in Amazon Web Services.
-The Amazon Web Services (AWS) Auto Scaling service automatically adds or removes compute resources allocated for your cloud application, in response to changes in demand.
+This Lab introduces the basics of Auto Scaling in Amazon Web Services (AWS).
+The AWS Auto Scaling service automatically adds or removes compute resources allocated for your cloud application, in response to changes in demand.
 For applications configured to run on a cloud infrastructure, scaling is an important part of cost control and resource management.